TheoKriszt/blablavroum/README.md

 Clone this repo via `git clone`

-You can populate mongoDB with test examples provided in `res/json/inserts`
+You can populate mongoDB with test examples provided in `res/mongo`. `restore_mongo.sh` will do it for you

 Select download directory `cd blablavroum`

 Launch Node.js server `node server.js`